Positive Words That Redirect Challenging Behaviour

 Why not try “Instead, why don’t we do this together _____”

-Once again, redirection rather than telling them to stop a behavior but not offering any clear alternative.
+Once again, redirection rather than telling them to stop a behaviour but not offering any clear alternative.

 5 Things You Can Do to Start the Process